 - Incorporate into the SRA process the periodic cross-checking of individuals with favorable SRAs against federal databases.
 The FBI has recently begun checking the names of individuals with favorable SRAs against the Counterterrorism Watchlist and other databases approximately every six months.
 This is a valuable practice that should be formally incorporated into the SRA process to ensure its continuation. - Expand the SRA prohibition regarding terrorism.
-Currently, one of the SRA prohibitions against access to select agent access specifies individuals who are under investigation for a federal crime of terrorism that transcends national boundaries but excludes individuals within the U.S. who are reasonably suspected of committing crimes of domestic terrorism.
-Domestic terrorism should be added as a prohibition.
-Rationale for striking text: On 5-20-09, NSABB staff were informed by the FBI that this bullet is unnecessary because the Department of Justice has reviewed the Bioterrorism Response Act and determined that the prohibitor "Committing a crime specified in 18 U.S.C 2332b(g)(5)" already includes both domestic and international crimes of terrorism. - Strengthen screening of foreign individuals.
-Training and recruiting students and scientists from foreign countries is critical.
-Indeed, select agent research is a global endeavor and international collaborations and connections are important and must be fostered.
-The U.S. should continue to welcome foreign researchers, and the SRA process should continue to accommodate foreign personnel.
+Currently, one of the SRA prohibitions against access to select agents specifies individuals who are under investigation for a federal crime of terrorism that transcends national boundaries but excludes individuals within the U.S. who are reasonably suspected of committing crimes of domestic terrorism.
+Domestic terrorism should be added as a prohibition. - Strengthen screening of foreign individuals.
+Training and recruiting students and • scientists from foreign countries is critical.
+Indeed, select agent research is a global endeavor and international collaborations and connections are important and must be fostered.30 The U.S. should continue to welcome foreign researchers, and the SRA process should continue to accommodate foreign personnel.
 Nonetheless, although it may be difficult to gather information about foreign-born individuals, it is imperative that the screening of foreign individuals be as rigorous as the screening of U.S.-born individuals.
 The USG should make the necessary modifications to the SRA process to ensure that the screening of foreign personnel be rigorous and timely, and does not impede the ability to recruit foreign researchers.
 Within the current SRA framework, foreign personnel who have been provided with favorable SRAs should be periodically checked against immigration records.
-This check could possibly be conducted concurrently with the aforementioned 6-month Counterterrorism Watchlist check and would identify any changes in the status of those approved foreign individuals.
+This check could possibly be conducted concurrently with the aforementioned 6-month Counterterrorism Watchlist check and would identify any changes in the status of those approved foreign individuals. - Clarify the reference to "mental defective" on the SRA form.
+The current form required to initiate the SRA31 contains questions regarding an individual's possible criminal record, unlawful use of controlled substances, and history of mental illness, as well as citizenship, and country of origins.
+Notably, Question 12e asks whether individuals have been "adjudicated as a mental defective."
+This terminology is not commonly understood and should be clarified by including on the FD-961 form the citation to and definition in 27 C.F.R.
+478.11 so that an individual understands what information is being requested.